Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Homogeneous sparse population of neurons

-This density corresponds to the PDF of an exponential distribution with parameter $\mathpzc{f} > 0$ but with a compact support in $[0,1]$, instead of the support in $[0,\infty)$.
-This independent model serves as a baseline in investigating the effect of the pairwise and higher-order interactions in shaping the sparse distribution.
+This density corresponds to the PDF of an exponential distribution with parameter $\mathpzc{f} > 0$ but with a compact support in $[0,1]$, instead of the support in $[0,\infty)$, and also serves as a baseline for investigating the effect of the pairwise and the HOIs in shaping the sparse population activity distribution.
+Additionally, the first-order model serves as a reference baseline to determine if other distributions are heavy-tailed or not in this compact support $[0,1]$, similarly to how the exponential distribution is used to evaluate the heavy-tailedness of other distributions with support in $\mathbb{R}$ (see Subsection \ref{SUBSECTION_HEAVY_TAILEDNESS}).

-In the next section (Section \ref{SECTION_ALTERNATING_SHRINKING_MODEL}), we present our proposed model whose population rate PMF is a particular case of Eq.~\eqref{eq_homogeneous_r_pmf_g_function}.
-The distribution satisfies the conditions in Theorem \ref{theorem_widespread_zero_peaked} and converges to a widespread continuous distribution with parameter-dependent sparsity.
-In the subsequent section (Section \ref{SECTION_ENTROPY_DOMINATED_CASE}), we present a case to which Theorem \ref{theorem_widespread_zero_peaked} does not apply, resulting in a concentrated distribution.